ClusterHQ/flocker/docs/configuration.rst

   - ``volume``

-    This specifies that the application container requires a volume and allows you to specify where in the container the volume will be mounted via the ``mountpoint`` key, which must be given in the form of an absolute path.
+    This specifies that the application container requires a volume.
+    It also allows you to specify where in the container the volume will be mounted via the ``mountpoint`` key.
+    The value for this key must be a string giving an absolute path.

 Here's an example of a simple but complete configuration defining one application: